amythical/ffmpeg-libav-book/FFMPEG Libav Book.md

 Here is the code to change a mov to a m4.
 Most of the code is similar to trim.c above but I encountered an issue when working with certain files where the trimmed file was shorted than expected, example trimmed 9 seconds but final file was about 7 seconds.

 On debugging I found that the trim.c breaks the packet reading while loop based on the stream index of the packet.
 If we do a ffmpeg -i we see that the audio stream index is 0 and the video stream index is 1.
 Also the audio duration is less than the video duration.
-So whats happening is the video trimming stops
+So whats happening is the video trimming stops when the audio streams end time is reached.
+The end time is calculated as per the each stream TIME_BASE so that fetches us a different number for the audio stream,

 ```

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ0OTUxOTUzLC05NDg2OTc3LC0yMDM1OD
+eyJoaXN0b3J5IjpbNTU1MTk5MjgyLC05NDg2OTc3LC0yMDM1OD
 E4NzUsMTA1NzkzNDY2NSwtMTgyODUxMTM5M119
 -->